How Do We Compare Industrial Blast Cabinet Claims “Apples-to-Apples”?

 What exactly is an “industrial” blast cabinet?

-This is a very good question.
-“Industrial” is often applied to all types of blast cabinets, including lower-end brands designed for occasional blasting – say in a home workshop or an auto repair shop.
+“Industrial” is often applied to all types of blast cabinets, including lower-end brands designed for occasional blasting in a home workshop or an auto repair shop.

-These “industrial” models are good for blasting low-volume parts, but they’re definitely not suitable for industrial applications that require high production over multiple work shifts.
+These “industrial” models are good for blasting low-volume parts, but they’re definitely not suitable for high production industrial applications that require multiple work shifts.

-Titan blast cabinets, on the other hand, are designed for high production environments.
+Titan blast cabinets, on the other hand, are designed for these high production environments.

 To visualize the difference, think Toyota Rav4 versus a Ford F-Series.
 You can use either vehicle to transport items, but if you’re doing heavy construction work day in and day out, the Ford truck is your vehicle of choice.